 Financial markets are a primary factor determining the success of any country.
 The main objective of the financial market is to ensure the availability of funds and help investors generate returns.
-Above all, financial markets help in stabilizing the money supply by ensuring surplus funds in the economy reach those who need it.
-There are two main types of financial markets – Money market and Capital market.
-To understand how each of these financial markets functions and contributes towards the economy, it is even more important to know the differences between money market vs capital market.
+Above all, financial markets help stabilize the money supply by ensuring surplus funds in the economy reach those who need them.
+There are two main types of financial markets – The money market and the Capital market.
+To understand how each of these financial markets functions and contributes to the economy, it is even more important to know the differences between the money market vs capital market.

-Money market is typically the market place where short-term lenders and borrowers meet and fulfil their fund and interest requirements.
+The money market is typically the marketplace where short-term lenders and borrowers meet and fulfill their fund and interest requirements.
 The payback period in the money market is somewhere between overnight and one year.
-Companies, financial institutions, as well as, government agencies usually take this route to meet their short-term funds requirements.
+Companies, financial institutions, and government agencies usually take this route to meet their short-term funds requirements.

 - Transaction volume in the money market is usually large since it is a wholesale market.

-- There are various organizations and entities such as banks, mutual funds and so on who benefit from the money market and are active participants
+- Various organizations and entities such as banks, mutual funds, and so on benefit from the money market and are active participants.

-- Money market is all about professional terms and pure competition.
+- The money market is all about professional terms and pure competition.
 The borrower here looks for liquid funds, while the lender is looking for a quick return.

-It is a marketplace where both buyers and sellers come together to buy, sell and trade long-term financial securities such as bonds, stocks and so on.
-Both institutional and individual investors participate in the capital market.
+It is a marketplace where both buyers and sellers come together to buy, sell and trade long-term financial securities such as bonds, stocks, etc. Both institutional and individual investors participate in the capital market.

 Capital Market has two main divisions – Primary market and Secondary market.
-Primary market, as the name suggests, is the place where companies issue new securities.
-Whereas, secondary market is the place, where investors trade in securities, already issued.
+As the name suggests, the primary market is the place where companies issue new securities.
+At the same time, the secondary market is the place where investors trade in securities already issued.
 Retail investors usually participate in the secondary market.

 - Convert saving into long-term investments.